Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometries of hierarchically hyperbolic spaces

 \subsubsection{HHS and HHG}

-A \emph{hierarchically hyperbolic space} (HHS for short) is a metric space $X$ that comes with certain additional data, most importantly a family of uniformly hyperbolic spaces $\{\C Y\}_{Y\in \mathfrak S}$, called \emph{coordinate spaces}, and uniformly coarsely Lipschitz maps $\pi_Y:X\to \C Y$, which shall be thought of as coordinates for points in $X$.
+A \emph{hierarchically hyperbolic space} (HHS for short) is a metric space $X$ that comes with certain additional data, most importantly a family of uniformly hyperbolic spaces $\{\C Y\}_{Y\in \mathfrak S}$, called \emph{coordinate spaces}, and uniformly coarsely Lipschitz maps $\pi_Y:X\to \C Y$, which should be thought of as coordinate projections.
 For mapping class groups, these are curve graphs of subsurfaces and maps coming from subsurface projections.
-Moreover, the \emph{domain set} $\mathfrak S$, that is, the set which indexes the family of coordinate spaces, has a partial ordering $\nest$, called \emph{nesting}, with a unique maximal element, and an equivalence relation $\orth$, called \emph{orthogonality}.
+Moreover, the \emph{domain set} $\mathfrak S$, that is, the set indexing the family of coordinate spaces, has a partial ordering $\nest$, called \emph{nesting}, with a unique maximal element $S$, and a symmetric relation $\orth$, called \emph{orthogonality}.
 For mapping class groups, these are containment and disjointness of subsurfaces (up to isotopy).
+Nesting and orthogonality are mutually exclusive, meaning that if $U\nest V$ then $U\not\bot V$.
 When two domains $U,V$ of $\mathfrak S$ are not $\nest$- nor $\orth$-related, one says that they are \emph{transverse}, and one writes $U\transverse V$.
-Finally, whenever $U\not\bot V$ there is a \emph{projection} $\rho^U_V:\,\C U\to \C V$, which for mapping class group is again defined using subsurface projection.
+Finally, whenever $U\transverse V$ there is a uniformly bounded subset $\rho^U_V\subseteq \C V$, which for mapping class group is again defined using subsurface projection.

-An \emph{action} of a finitely generated group $G$ on a hierarchically hyperbolic space $(X,\frakS)$ is the data of: \begin{itemize} \item an action $G\circlearrowleft X$ by isometries; \item an action $G\circlearrowleft \frakS$, preserving nesting and orthogonality; \item for every $g\in G$ and every $Y\in \frakS$, an isometry $g_{Y}:\,\C Y\to \C g(Y)$. \end{itemize}
+An \emph{action} of a finitely generated group $G$ on a hierarchically hyperbolic space $(X,\frakS)$ is the data of: \begin{itemize} \item an action $G\circlearrowleft X$ by isometries; \item an action $G\circlearrowleft \frakS$, preserving nesting and orthogonality; \item for every $g\in G$ and every $Y\in \frakS$, an isometry $g_{Y}\colon \C Y\to \C g(Y)$. \end{itemize}

-Moreover, one requires that the two actions are compatible, meaning that for every $g\in G$ and every non-orthogonal domains $U,V\in \frakS$ the following diagrams commute:
+Moreover, one requires that the two actions are compatible, meaning that for every $g\in G$ and every transverse domains $U,V\in \frakS$ the following diagrams commute:

-We will often slightly abuse notation and drop the subscript for the isometries $g_U$.
-If the action on $X$ is metrically proper and cobounded, and the action on $\frakS$ is cofinite, then $G$ is a \emph{hierarchically hyperbolic group} (HHG for short), and any quasi-isometry between $G$ and $X$ given by the Milnor-\v{S}varc lemma can be used to endow $G$ with the HHS structure of $X$.
+We often slightly abuse notation and drop the subscript for the isometry $g_U$.
+If the action on $X$ is metrically proper and cobounded, and the action on $\frakS$ is cofinite, then $G$ is a \emph{hierarchically hyperbolic group} (HHG for short), and any quasi-isometry between $G$ and $X$ given by the Milnor-\v{S}varc lemma endows $G$ with the HHS structure of $X$.